onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/DeleteInstanceElements.png

-The ACM Runtime receives and stores the responses, when all instances element are deleted, it delete the instance.
+The ACM Runtime receives and stores the responses, when all instances element are deleted, it delete the instance and send sync message to all replicas.

 .. image:: ../images/system-dialogues/DeleteResponseStored.png